Today's Best Tech Deals

 Cortana’s functionality has suffered.
 There’s no Windows 10 Settings area that controls the app, just general speech controls.
 While Windows can be governed by a personal account and connect to a business account, there’s no obvious way to do that with Cortana—you have to pick one or the other, which is sort of awkward.
 Even worse, Cortana can’t even handle basic math problems as I was testing it.
 (Update 3/4: Just after we published this story, Cortana's ability to perform math returned.)

 On my test build, Cortana was unable to launch Amazon’s Alexa in-app, as it’s done previously.
 (We know now there will be an enormous loss of Cortana functionality, including IoT controls like the Harman Invoke, Spotify controls, and more.
-Microsoft representatives tell us that the calculator functions and other skills will be added back, supposedly by the time 20H1 ships to users.)
+The calculator functions and other skills have been added back, in time for the windows 10 May 2020 Update to ship to users.)

 At some point, Cortana is supposed to evolve into a “conversational” assistant, like the Google Assistant.
 If I ask Google the height of the Eiffel Tower, then follow up by asking “where is it,” Google understands that I mean the same tower.
 Cortana doesn’t.